maddevsio/iOS-ETH-web3-boiler/README.md

 - Setup personal developer account into the Signing & Capabilities
 - Install Metamask on your device and Sign in
 - Run project on personal device
-- If you using not a goerli network, you should update USDC contract address into the Constants
+- If you want to use not a Goerli network, you should update the USDC contract address into the Constants